FreeLanguageTools/vocabsieve/README.md

 Alternatively, you can also install with pip: `pip install ssmtool` ([Instructions on setting up PIP](https://www.geeksforgeeks.org/how-to-install-pip-in-macos/))

+**Important**: On macOS it is important to have Anki open on the foreground, otherwise the API will respond very slowly, causing lags in the application.

 ## How to use
 0. Configure it by pressing the "Configure.." button at the bottom. (only once)